uedvt359/tcs-garr/README.md

 ### Command Roles and 2FA Requirements

+**USER** is a logged-in user with no special permissions.

+Other roles, apart from **USER**, require 2FA and are provided by an administrator.

 | Command  |       Role Needed       | 2FA Needed |
 | -------- | ----------------------- | ---------- |
 | approve  | SSL_ENTERPRISE_APPROVER | ✔️         |